TECMANIC/docgogrocery/docs/backend/cleaninstall/step2.md

 # Step 2 - Entering your License Information

-Before entering the license information, make sure you have copied the correct information that installation process finishes successfully.
+Before entering the license information, make sure you have copied the correct information so process finishes successfully.
 You can get this data by visiting this [link](https://codecanyon.net/downloads).

 Then, click on the website section like the image shown below.
 ![Obtaining your license information from CodeCanyon](/assets/images/backend_installer/licensecode.png)